-But another way of reading the mishnah is that a person who says "I will sin and I will return" is someone who feels guilt when sinning but still sins.
-Someone one who says it twice is going through the same thought process, the same emotional loop, again and again.
-It's not that they are not forgiven, but rather they don't have enough strength to bring themselves to change, which would explain the strange phrase, "there is not enough in his hand to do t'shuvah".
+Another way of reading the mishnah is that a person who says "I will sin and I will return" is someone who feels guilt when sinning but still sins.
+Someone one who says it twice is going through the same thought process, repeating the same emotional loop, again and again.
+It's not that they cannot be forgiven, but rather that they don't have enough strength to bring themselves to change, which would explain the strange phrase, "there is not enough in his hand to do t'shuvah".
 The mishnah isn't describing punishment but normal cause and effect.
-Guilt is neither necessary nor sufficient.

-But if we're not feeling guilty because we've already done t'shuvah, what is the actual feeling of having one's atonement 'hang' in suspense?
-I'm stumped on how to recognize this feeling or describe it.
+But whether or not one feels guilty, in such cases, after when one has already done t'shuvah, how does one cultivate the feeling of having one's atonement 'hang' in suspense?
+I'm stumped on how to recognize this feeling of suspense or how to describe it.

-What then constitutes the gravest sin of chilul hashem, where atonement is so to speak permanently suspended, where one carries the burden for the rest of one's life, where the sin is not atoned for at all in life and is only scratched out in one's death?
-The Gemara gives a few examples.
-Rav says that for him it would be not paying the butcher immediately where people don't run accounts.
+Finally, what constitutes the grave sin of chilul hashem, where atonement is so to speak permanently suspended, where one carries the burden for the rest of one's life, where the sin is not atoned for at all in life but is only scratched out in one's death?
+The Gemara in Yoma gives a few examples.
+Rav says that for him it would be not paying the butcher immediately in a place where people don't run accounts.
 Ravina says that for him it would be walking a short distance without speaking Torah and wearing tefilin.
-Two more normative examples are given: "anyone whose friends are embarassed because of his reputation'; one who learns Torah, but does not deal in good faith and does not speak gently.
+Two more normative examples are given: "anyone whose friends are embarassed because of his reputation", and one who learns Torah but does not deal in good faith and does not speak gently.
 The first two seem to be the smallest of mistakes.
 How would one stay aware of the burden of these sins when it might be hard to even maintain the memory of them?

-Last open question: this is a site full of eco-Torah, and I am wondering, where do ecological sins fit in?
+Another open question is this: where do ecological sins fit in?
 (For liturgy on this click here.)
-Can we interpret sins against the Place Hamakom, which is a rabbinic name for God, to sins against the place, this place, the Earth?
-Or do they go into the category of "bein adam l'chaveiro," sins between a person and their fellow, in this case fellow species?
-If neither fits, what place do environmental sins have in the schema of atonement?
-I think the answer must a hybrid of both categories, and it must be rooted in actions that make the idea of "bringing healing to the world" real, but we need to work it out.
+Can we interpret sins against the Place, Hamakom, which is a rabbinic name for God, to include sins against the place, this place, the Earth?
+Or do they go into the category of bein adam l'chaveiro, sins between "a person and their fellow", in this case their fellow species?
+What place do environmental sins have in the schema of atonement?
+I think the answer must a hybrid of both categories, and t'shuvah for such sins must be rooted in actions that realize the idea of "bringing healing to the world".

-I'm still answering these questions.
+I'm still wondering about these questions.
 Please write and share your answers with me!

 Design in progress © Rabbi David Mevorach Seidenberg 2006